openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

     - Pay as you drive insurance
     - Electric Vehcile Status
     - Fuel Status
-8. Select also to _Vehicle images_.
+8. Subscribe also to _Vehicle images_.
 Select the _Basic Trial_ version.
 The images will be stored so the API is used just a few times.
 9. Press _Subscribe_ button
 10. Generate the project credentials - you need them to configuree your Bridge from 1.
 11. Get the `Client ID` and `Client Secret` and put them into the Bridge configuration - save